augustawind/restcli/docs/tutorial.rst

 --------------------

-Writing multiline strings for the ``body`` and ``script`` Request parameters without using readability is easy with YAML's `block style`_.
+Writing multiline strings for the ``body`` and ``script`` Request parameters without losing readability is easy with YAML's `block style`_.
 I recommend using `literal style`_ since it preserves whitespace and is the most readable.
 Adding to the example above: